 Exhibition: 22 April, 2023 – 28 January, 2024View the exhibition virtually

-In 1989, Ričardas Gavelis published the cult novel Vilnius Poker, which became the world’s most famous Lithuanian novel about Vilnius and the most translated Lithuanian book.
-This novel depicts the complete deconstruction of the collapsing Soviet system and is one of the first Lithuanian books examining the city and its citizens.
-Vilnius is one of the most important characters here, as the search for national and cultural identity is revealed through the point of view of the city.
-You will not find one truth, one storyline or one answer here.
-Thus, Vilnius Poker can be considered one of the first works of postmodern Lithuanian literature.
+Vilnius Poker, published in 1989 by R. Gavelis, is the most translated Lithuanian novel about Vilnius and the best known one in Lithuania and abroad.
+It is not only a comprehensive deconstruction of the collapsing Soviet system, but also one of the first Lithuanian books to deal with the city and its people.
+Vilnius is one of the most important characters here.
+Through the prism of the city, the novel reveals the search for national and cultural identity.
+There is no single truth, no single storyline or answer, which is why Vilnius Poker can be regarded as one of the first works of postmodern Lithuanian literature.

-The novel remains relevant today – for the Western world it is a great opportunity to look behind the Iron Curtain, and for residents of Vilnius it’s a chance to see how the city has changed.
+The novel remains relevant today.
+It was a great opportunity for foreign visitors to look behind the Iron Curtain, and for Vilnius residents to see how the city has changed.

 It is no coincidence that R. Gavelis’ “Vilnius Poker” has been chosen as the starting point for the exhibition at the MO Museum on the occasion of Vilnius’ anniversary.
 The time depicted in the novel and the year of the novel’s publication are important factors in shaping of the exhibition.